Jrobles70/Proj0-Hello/README.md

 # Project 0 Hello World

-This project uses a python script to read a credentials file and print the message given.
+This project uses python to read a credentials file and print the constant message.

 ## Prerequisites